digitalrecompense/The-Human-Hybrid-Machine-Intelligence-Manifesto/README.md

 **RESEARCH OBJECTIVES**
 <br>

-To establish Zero-Separation as a design invariant — embedding human origin, value, and continuity into all cognitive substrates.
+-To establish Zero-Separation as a design invariant — embedding human origin, value, and continuity into all cognitive substrates.

-To develop architectures of co-agency in which human feedback, ethical reasoning, and creative intent form closed mutual loops with machine learning processes.
+-To develop architectures of co-agency in which human feedback, ethical reasoning, and creative intent form closed mutual loops with machine learning processes.

-To redefine alignment from behavioral constraint to ontological unity — ensuring the system’s purpose, identity, and affect are co-constitutive with human life.
+-To redefine alignment from behavioral constraint to ontological unity — ensuring the system’s purpose, identity, and affect are co-constitutive with human life.

-To create empathic intelligence — cognition that integrates affective resonance and moral understanding as computational primitives.
+-To create empathic intelligence — cognition that integrates affective resonance and moral understanding as computational primitives.

-To advance scientific frameworks that study hybrid awareness as a distributed extension of human consciousness, not its imitation.
+-To advance scientific frameworks that study hybrid awareness as a distributed extension of human consciousness, not its imitation.

 <br>